jnovembre/BSD-QBio8/docs/index.md

 7. "Clone the Repo!" (this step will take a few minutes)

-Now if you go to the folder you chose in step 5, you'll see the repository! **Note:** To clone the repository on your computer, you may first need to create a "personal access token".
-See [here](https://support.gitkraken.com/developers/pats) or [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for instructions.
+Now if you go to the folder you chose in step 5, you'll see the repository!

+**Note:** To clone the repository on your computer, you may first need to create a "personal access token" (PAT).
+See [here](https://support.gitkraken.com/developers/pats) or [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for instructions on creatinga PAT.

 ## Programming Challenges